Rohith-collab/Backend-Project/README.md

-# USER REGISTRATION AND FETCHING BACKEND PROJECT
+# USER REGISTRATION AND FETCHING DATA - BACKEND PROJECT
 implementing a user register and user details fetch endpoints for a RESTful API using Spring Boot

 **REQUIERMENTS**